zeroknowledgediscovery/zedwiki/IARPAreason.md

     - will an individual take action A, B or C? what are teh probabilities?
     - Predicting organizational actions in terror groups or crime families or hate groups.

+# Job of Intelligence Analyst

++ Collect, analyze and report intelligence that uncovers the intentions of foreign governments and non-state entities worldwide.